 Getting funeral life insurance with AFib at an affordable price is possible.
 Some carriers do not care if you have atrial fibrillation, while others might deny coverage altogether.
 A denial of coverage usually depends on the timeline of your diagnosis.

-Funeral insurance is extremely affordable protection that is easy to understand and obtain, especially with a pre-existing condition such as A-Fib.
+Funeral insurance is extremely affordable and easy to obtain, especially with a pre-existing condition like A-Fib.
 It is a type of whole life insurance covering you for your entire life and is commonly referred to as burial insurance or final expense coverage.

 Basic Whole Life Benefits